helsmy/ahk_AEE/README.md

 ### detail

 - Property:
-eventsCount(ReadOnly): number of events registered
+  - eventsCount(ReadOnly): number of events registered
+  - maxListener(ReadOnly): the maximum number of listeners that an event can have

 - Special Event:
   - newListener: fired every times when a new listener is added